m4xshen/m4xshen.dev/src/content/blog/understand-oauth-code-grant-flow.md

 ### 3. Use access token to get user resource through API

-Once you have the access_token, you might save it for later to make API calls.
+Once you have the `access_token`, you might save it for later to make API calls.
 Include it in your request headers like this:

 ```javascript
 Authorization: `Bearer ${access_token}`